Sandra Scott (politician)

-Sandra Scott (born November 14, 1961) is an American politician who has served in the Georgia House of Representatives from the 76th district since 2011.
+Sandra Givens Scott (born November 14, 1961) is an American politician who has served in the Georgia House of Representatives from the 76th district since 2011.

 School Board

 In 2008, Sandra Scott briefly served as a board member for Clayton County Public Schools in Clayton County, GA before she and three other board members were removed from their positions by Georgia governor Sonny Perdue for ethics violations.